saranjha/biz-api-batch-process/QUICK_START.md

 ## 📞 Need Help?

-See full documentation in `README.md` or contact your Sardine account representative.
+See full documentation in `README.md`.